 Environmental Protection Agency (EPA).

-EPA has received a specific exemption request from the Washington State Department of Agriculture to use the pesticide lambda-cyhalothrin (CAS No. 91465-08-6) to treat up to 7,000 acres of asparagus to control the European asparagus aphid.
-The applicant proposes a use which is supported by the Interregional Research Project number 4 (IR-4) program and has been requested in 5 or more previous years, and a petition for tolerance has not yet been submitted to the Agency.
-Therefore, in accordance with regulatory requirements, EPA is soliciting public comment before making the decision whether or not to grant the exemption.
+EPA has received a specific exemption request from the Washington State Department of Agriculture (WSDA) to use the pesticide lambda-cyhalothrin (CAS No. 91465-08-6) to treat up to 7,000 acres of asparagus to control the European asparagus aphid.
+The applicant proposes a use which is supported by the Interregional Research Project Number 4 (IR-4) program and has been requested in 5 or more previous years, and a petition for tolerance has not yet been submitted to the Agency.
+Therefore, in accordance with the requirement at 40 CFR 166.24(a)(7), EPA is soliciting public comment before making the decision whether to grant the exemption.

-Submit your comments, identified by docket identification (ID) number EPA-HQ-OPP-2017-0292, by one of the following methods:
+Submit your comments, identified by docket identification (ID) number EPA-HQ-OPP-2019-0225, by one of the following methods:

 FOR FURTHER INFORMATION CONTACT: